tool-buddy/comment-to-tooltip/README.md

 - the public field declaration line

 The code then updates an existing tooltip or inserts a new one if none is present.

+### Dependency Injection

+[VContainer](https://vcontainer.hadashikick.jp/) is used for DI.
+The composition root is defined in [EditorCompositionRoot](Assets/Plugins/ToolBuddy/Assets/CommentToTooltip/Editor/EditorCompositionRoot.cs).

 ## Known Limitations